-- L2T all-female

-- T2T all-female

 - L2T all-male

+- T2T all-male

 - L2T mixed gender

-- T2T all-male

 - T2T mixed gender

-- Junior all-female (skating age 15-18)

-- Junior all-male (skating age 15-18)
+- Junior all-male (skating age 14-18)

-- Junior mixed gender (skating age 15-18)
+- Junior mixed gender (skating age 14-18)

 Skaters may skate with any teammate, from any club (within a category).
 Skaters are encouraged to enter the PRC multiple times with the same, or a different, teammate.
 If circumstances require teams of mixed age categories, the team may be entered into the older age category (e.g. a L2T female and a T2T male skating together in a team would be eligible for the T2T mixed gender category).